 If you are on a budget I found a great hotel close to the beach, scroll down to ‘accommodation’ for more information.

 However, if you are a backpacker who only has a short time in Santa Marta you should look for the Centro Historico Santa Marta – and spending one or two days there will give you enough time to explore.
 There is a beach in the center, but, if I’m honest the beach isn’t great and in comparison to other places in Colombia there really isn’t that much to do.

 Using public transport in Santa Marta

-If you are just staying in the historic center you can access everywhere on foot.
+If you are just staying in the historic center you can access it everywhere on foot.
 Although if you need to go somewhere outside of Santa Marta the blue colectivos (local Santa Marta buses) are incredibly easy to use, even if your Spanish is poor!

-All of the busses in Santa Marta have a fixed price ($1600 COP in 2018), so you simply flag it down (they will stop anywhere) give the driver your money and sit down.
+All of the buses in Santa Marta have a fixed price ($1600 COP in 2018), so you simply flag it down (they will stop anywhere) give the driver your money and sit down.
 No need to utter a word!
 If you are a bit unsure just say the place name to the driver to make sure you have the right bus.
 Then either follow along on Google Maps or ask a local to tell you where to get off…simple!

 To help, here are some places close to Santa Marta you might want to go to and how to get there: